Paraphrase Examples Are a Great Way to Pick up the Art

 Tips and Tricks

 When dealing with how paraphrase questions, it’s best to slow down.
 It’s easy to waste a lot of time fretting about, but this really is just a waste.
 Dig in at a good pace and you’ll figure out how to paraphrasing text in no time.
 Any examples of paraphrase are bound to have some sort of bias.
 In the above example paraphrase, one could say that safety measures needed to be emphasized more.
-Safety is an important issue in motorsports, so a news writer might want to focus on that.
+Safety is an important issue in motorsports, so a news writer might want to focus on that or paraphrase website.
 Recognizing these biases is important to becoming a more objective writer.